 How Many Reusable Pads Will I Need?

 Because of individual preferences and differences, this a little bit like asking, "How many pairs of jeans will I need?"
 That is something you will have to decide for yourself.
 Some of us like to have just a few beloved pairs and some like to collect a whole closet full!
-But, what it comes down to is that a woman wears only one pad at a time, so we can generalize a bit.
+But, what it comes down to is that only one pad can be worn at a time, so we can generalize a bit.

 First of all, it will depend on whether you are using your reusable pads for periods or whether you are just wanting washable incontinence pads.